This post may contain affiliate links. Read the full disclosure

-Seward in a small fishing town that is actually “big” for Alaskan standards.
-The town is nestled in resurrection bay and surrounded by huge mountains.
+Seward is a small fishing town that is actually “big” for Alaskan standards.
+The town is nestled in Resurrection Bay and surrounded by huge mountains.

 The easiest way to get to Seward is to drive from Anchorage which is only about a 2.5-hour drive.